Stile Antico Youth Consort

 We believe that ensemble singing is most enjoyable when all singers have the opportunity to contribute to musical interpretation.
 It is most rewarding when singers develop a sense of group cohesion and a high level of responsiveness to other singers.
 We want young singers not only to improve their vocal technique and accuracy, but to develop a whole range of musical skills.

 We also want to demonstrate the full richness of the repertoire we perform.
-Many people sing Renaissance works without paying much attention to the text or emotions behind it.
-They may not know anything about the historical context in which the piece was written, or the way in which compositional techniques have been used to express the text.
-We believe Renaissance music is worth exploring in more detail, and we hope that by studying with us, you will learn to appreciate it as much as we do.
+We love to explore Renaissance works in real depth, through engagement with the text and the emotions behind it.
+We also look at the historical context in which a piece was written, or the way in which compositional techniques have been used to express the text.
+We hope that by studying with us, you will learn to appreciate this wonderful repertoire as much as we do.

 Where and when?

-The cost of the course is £175, with a discounted rate of £150 for bookings made by midnight on 30th June.
+The cost of the course is £195, with a discounted rate of £170 for bookings made before 30th June.
 Lunch and light refreshments are included.

-We do not wish for anyone to be excluded on grounds of cost, so the Stile Antico Foundation will be funding a limited number of full bursaries.
+We do not wish for any singer to be excluded through inability to pay, so the Stile Antico Foundation will be funding a limited number of full bursaries.
 Please indicate when you apply whether you would like to be considered for a bursary, and we will discuss your circumstances with you.

 How to Apply